magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Sell price per min
 ------------------

-| We did not write the description to this field.
+| Price per minute if the number matches the above regular expression.